 Treatment of seborrheic dermatitis

-Your GP may refer you to a dermatologist if your seborrheic dermatitis
+Your GP may refer you to a dermatologist if you have seborrheic dermatitis

 A dermatologist may prescribe antifungal tablets if your rash is very widespread.

-There’s no permanent cure for seborrheic dermatitis in western medicine, but known modalities for the treatment of seborrheic dermatitis can improve and temporarily clear your symptoms.
+Western medicine has no permanent cure for seborrheic dermatitis, but known modalities for treating seborrheic dermatitis can improve and temporarily clear your symptoms.
 Be aware that symptoms of seborrheic dermatitis may well come back when you stop using the treatment.

-All modalities used for treatment for seborrheic dermatitis aim to reduce inflammation and diminish the amount of Malassezia yeast on your skin.
+All modalities used for treating seborrheic dermatitis aim to reduce inflammation and diminish the amount of Malassezia yeast on the skin.

-However, note that the approach to the treatment of seborrheic dermatitis depends on your age and the location of the symptoms.
+However, note that the approach to treating seborrheic dermatitis depends on your age and the location of your symptoms.

 Treatment for seborrheic dermatitis on the scalp

-If you have scalp seborrheic dermatitis, your pharmacist or GP will probably recommend that you try one of the following treatments.
+If you have scalp seborrheic dermatitis, your pharmacist or GP will probably recommend trying one of the following treatments.

 Corticosteroid gels or lotions.
 These are recommended if you have severe inflammation, itching, and flaking.
 You should only use them for short periods unless you have specific advice from your GP.

-If your seborrheic dermatitis keeps coming back, your GP may recommend that you carry on using an antifungal cream or shampoo once a week or once every two weeks.
+If your seborrheic dermatitis keeps returning, your GP may recommend that you use an antifungal cream or shampoo once a week or once every two weeks.

 If your baby has a cradle cap, see our section on self-help for tips on how to treat it yourself.
 Your GP may also prescribe a medicated shampoo if your baby has a cradle cap that doesn’t clear up by itself.